Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/SAD.md

 - Determining the center of mass & inertia properties of the satellite
 - Evaluating the principal axes & moments of inertia
-- Simulating the spacecraft's roational motion using Euler's equations
+- Simulating the spacecraft's rotational motion using Euler's equations

 The final simulation computed the satellite's angular velocity over a 100-second time interval, while verifying the conservation of rotational kinetic energy, which should remain constant in the absence of external torques.

-This type of analysis forms the foundation of spacecraft attitude dynamics, where understnading rotational behavior is essential for designing stable satellites & effective attitude control systems.
+This type of analysis forms the foundation of spacecraft attitude dynamics, where understanding rotational behavior is essential for designing stable satellites & effective attitude control systems.

 ---

 ## System Modeling & Mass Properties

-The first deliverables for the project were the mass distribution & inertial properties of the satellite.
+The first deliverables for the project were the satellite's mass distribution & inertial properties.

 Each of the six components was defined by:

 - Mass
 - Position vector with respect to the body-fixed frame's origin

-The values were derived using two unique constants defined by the amount of letters in my full name & the sum of digits that make up my birthdate.
-The resulting mass & position of each component is displayed in the table below.
+The values were derived using two unique constants defined by the number of letters in my full name & the sum of digits that make up my birthdate.
+The resulting mass & position of each component are displayed in the table below.
 <div style="text-align: center;">
 <img src="assets/mass_table.png" style="width: 70%; max-width: 1400px; height: auto">
 <p><em>Component masses & coordinates in body-fixed reference frame</em></p>